US soldier WikiLeaks breach helped al Qaeda recruiting -witness

 Al Qaeda used the video to demonstrate to Muslims that "this could be your child," Aboul-Enein said.

-Under questioning by defence lawyer Major Thomas Hurley, Aboul-Enein said propaganda had long been a central function of al Qaeda unrelated to WikiLeaks.
+Under questioning by defense lawyer Major Thomas Hurley, Aboul-Enein said propaganda had long been a central function of al Qaeda unrelated to WikiLeaks.

 "So if it wasn't WikiLeaks, it would be something else?"
 Hurley asked.